AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 5: fit for the CDM and WDM halo mass function for the simmulation points from Bose et.al (2016)

-#Figure 6: variance as a function of mass for smooth-k, Double Box and four boxes filter for WDM
+#Figure 6: variance as a function of mass for smooth-k, smooth Double Box, Double Box and four boxes filter for WDM in addition to a comparison with the approximated integration for the smooth-k filter using the limit trends

-#Figure 7: derivative of the variance as a function of k for smooth-k, Double Box and four boxes filter for WDM
+#Figure 7: derivative of the variance as a function of k for smooth-k, smooth Double Box, Double Box and four boxes filter for WDM

 #Figure 8: fit for the WDM halo mass function with an smooth-k filter using the simmulation points from Bose et.al (2016)